mcneel/developer.rhino3d.com/_guide_topics/general/rhino-installer-engine.md

 ## Overview

-The Rhino Installer Engine simplifies distribution, installation, and updating of plugins for Rhino for Windows (on both 32- and 64- bit) and Rhino for Mac.
+The Rhino Installer Engine simplifies distribution, installation, and updating of plugins for Rhino for Windows and Rhino for Mac.

 ## How It Works